Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 ## Introduction

 This sample shows how to capture NServiceBus OpenTelemetry traces and export them to Application Insights in Azure.
+The sample simulates message load and includes a 10% failure rate on processing messages.

 ## Prerequisites